 Incredibly, we're now on the seventh iteration of Sony RX100 series, but when you consider just how popular the line has been over the years, it's not hard to see why.
 These models are traditionally very expensive, but give you the best image quality that it's possible to stuff in a pocket.
 The last two versions of the RX100 have seen a longer lens than ever before – and it's the same for the RX100 VII, with a 24-200mm optic reappearing from the RX100 VI.

 We've also got a tilt-up touch-sensitive screen, plus an electronic viewfinder that can be pushed into the camera's body for sleekness when you don't need it.
-Sony likes to show off exactly what it can do with its latest technology, and to that end we've got a frankly ridiculous 90fps burst speed (a much more reasonable 20fps gives you full AF/AE tracking).
+Sony likes to show off exactly what it can do with its latest technology, and to that end, we've got a frankly ridiculous 90fps burst speed (a much more reasonable 20fps gives you full AF/AE tracking).
 Other improvements come in the form of tweaks to video performance – including adding a mic input socket.
-If you don't need the absolute latest technology, it's worth looking back through the previous models to find an RX100 which matches your budget, such as the RX100 Mark V (ranked at number 10 on our list).
+If you don't need the absolute latest technology, it's worth looking back through the previous models to find an RX100 that matches your budget, such as the RX100 Mark V (ranked at number 10 on our list).

 Sony's A6000 was a hugely popular model for beginner photographers.
 We had to wait for a while, but we were finally treated to an upgrade in August 2019 in the shape of the A6100.
-It's a big evolution of the concept, with 24.2MP sensor, Bionz X processor and impressively swift 11fps burst shooting.
-There's also a three-inch tilting LCD screen, and a very usable electronic viewfinder.
-The A6100's calling card, though, compared to other APS-C cameras at this price point, is it autofocus.
+It's a big evolution of the concept, with a 24.2MP sensor, Bionz X processor, and impressively swift 11fps burst shooting.
+There's also a three-inch tilting LCD screen and a very usable electronic viewfinder.
+The A6100's calling card, though, compared to other APS-C cameras at this price point, is its autofocus.
 It uses the same system as the Sony A6600 (see above) which means excellent continuous tracking skills.

 You also get 4K video, as well as some impressive features from elsewhere in Sony's range, such as Eye-AF.
 Battery life is also solid and the tilting screen is touch-sensitive, though sadly with Sony's slightly convoluted, older menu system.
 If you don't need the latest tech, it's still worth considering the A6000, but as a great all-rounder for a wide range of different subjects, the A6100 is a great choice for newbies.